London is a city full of life and in constant movement - there is always something fascinating to do!

 If your stay in London coincides with Halloween remember to pack a costume in your suitcase because the night of October 31 you will want to party in one of the clubs in the British capital.

 But where to go?
-Here are some areas to go out in London at night:
+Here are some areas to go out at night in London:

-- Notting Hill & Marble Arch: Ideal for the younger crowd.
+- Notting Hill & Marble Arch: Ideal for young people.
 There are both bars and pubs where you can have a bite to eat.

 - Camden: For those who are looking for a relaxed and indie atmosphere to enjoy the London nightlife.